 During the 17th to 19th centuries, France established colonies in North America, the Caribbean, India, Africa, Indochina, and the South Pacific, transplanting its language and culture alongside its political presence.
 The linguistic result of this contact was that French was forced on these communities, oftentimes yielding French-based creoles like Haitian Creole, Antillean Creole, and Mauritian Creole, which continue to be spoken today, long after political independence from France.

 Meanwhile, back in France, the national campaign to homogenize French citizens and make them French-only speakers had mostly worked: the vestiges of the earlier regional languages and varieties remain today almost entirely in the regional accents used to speak the standard.
-The so-called neutral variety targeted by news broadcasters is often cited as being from Tours (a city in northeastern France), but it is essentially the same as other northern French varieties, sometimes also called “Parisian” or “Metropolitan” French—that early market-town prestige lives on!
+The so-called neutral variety targeted by news broadcasters is often cited as being from Tours (a city in northwestern France), but it is essentially the same as other northern French varieties, sometimes also called “Parisian” or “Metropolitan” French—that early market-town prestige lives on!

 Vive le franglais!